difflog-project/bingo/README.md

 Building Bingo
 --------------

 Bingo is mostly written in Python.
 A few small performance-critical pieces of code have been written in C++.
+These pieces depend on the Boost C++ libraries and on the LibDAI inference library.
+On Ubuntu, ensure that you have the `libboost-dev` package installed.
+The build script will itself clone LibDAI.
+LibDAI itself depends on the gmpxx wrapper to the GMP library.
+These dependencies may be installed by running: `sudo apt install libboost-dev libgmp-dev`

 System Workflow
 ---------------